ziye249235/Kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-This analysis was made in order to
+This analysis was made in order to find out if launching a theater kickstarter campaign in a particular month can help it become successful.
+In order to do this, I analyzed the Kickstarter data by filtering all campaigns in the theater subcategory and creating a pivot table to see the outcomes based on month of campaign created.

 ### Analysis of Outcomes Based on Goals